John A. MacLeod

 Bob is married to Heather and they live in Edinburgh.

 Daniel went on to study Classical Greek at the University of Iowa in 1997-1998 before completing his Master of Divinity with Westminster Theological Seminary, California in 2000.

 After moving to Scotland, Daniel studied at the Free Church College (2002-2004) and was minister of Duirinish Free Church on the Isle of Skye (2006-2013).

 He has taught at ETS since 2013 and is currently studying for a PhD through Highland Theological College.

-Lecturer in Mission and New Testament, Co-ordinator of ETS Mission Centre
+Lecturer in Mission and New Testament, Director of Postgraduate Studies

 Alistair joined the ETS faculty in January 2018.
 He holds a PhD in New Testament from the University of Aberdeen.
 After graduating from the University of Edinburgh and the Free Church College (now Edinburgh Theological Seminary), Alistair was an Associate Pastor in Inverness before moving to Highland Theological College where he taught New Testament from 1996 to 2005.
 He was then appointed to Dumisani Theological Institute, King William’s Town, South Africa, becoming Principal in 2006.
 Alistair returned to Highland Theological College in January 2015, where he again served as Lecturer in New Testament until December 2017.

 Alistair enjoys reading, learning languages, travel, and music.